-However, a comprehensive view of the past fifteen years shows that many disasters have befallen the civilized world.
+A comprehensive view of the past fifteen years shows that many disasters have befallen the civilized world.
 A partial list of these disasters includes the September 11 attack on the Twin Towers, Hurricane Katrina, the 2010 massive blizzard known as Snowmageddon crippling D.C., tsunamis in Indonesia, Japan, Peru, Samoa and numerous flash floods and earthquakes in various parts of the globe.
 What about the coronavirus scare of 2020?
 Aside from these natural disasters, the global economic crisis is in itself considered a major disaster.

 People living on the east coast of the U.S. have endured Hurricane Sandy and now what some are calling the worst winter storm in history, winter storm Nemo.
 The governors of Connecticut, Rhode Island, Massachusetts, New Hampshire, and New York all declared state of emergencies as snow dumped on the Northeast, and gusting winds swept through the region.